Police respond shooting at July 4 parade in Chicago suburb

 The Chicago Sun-Times reported that the parade began around 10 a.m. but was suddenly halted 10 minutes later after shots were fired.
+A Sun-Times reporter saw blankets placed over three bloodied bodies.
 Several witnesses told the newspaper that they heard gunfire.

 Hundreds of parade-goers — some visibly bloodied — fled the parade route, leaving behind chairs, baby strollers and blankets.